 For this version we chose Merino de la Patagonia DK, dyed with yerba mate.

 It’s a traceable Patagonian merino wool, sourced from flocks managed under animal welfare and environmental regeneration standards.
-We spin it in small batches in our mill, with a firm twist that gives excellent stitch definition while preserving the softness of the fibre.
+We spin it in small batches at our wool mill, with a firm twist that gives excellent stitch definition while preserving the softness of the fibre.

-In this design in particular, the combination of the technique and the yarn results in a shawl with beautiful drape—structured, yet flexible and easy to adapt to different styles.
+In this design, the combination of technique and yarn results in a shawl with a beautiful drape and structured, yet flexible and easy to style in different ways.

 The dye: yerba mate

-There’s one dye we return to again and again in our dye pots: yerba mate. 🌿
+There’s one dye that keeps coming back to our dye pots: yerba mate. 🌿

-It’s a plant from our region, rich in tannins.
-It’s very generous with its colours and never stops surprising us, offering a palette that can range from soft greens to warm yellows, sometimes shifting towards greyer tones, and other times towards warmer browns.
+It’s a regional plant rich in tannins.
+It’s incredibly generous with color and never stops surprising us, offering a palette that can move from soft greens to warm yellows—and sometimes shift into more greyed or earthy brown tones.

-The shawl you see in the photos is crocheted with Merino de la Patagonia DK in the colour Pastizal Pampeano.
-Each dye bath is slightly different, and that subtle variation is part of the charm of working in small scale with botanical dyes.
+The piece in the photos is made with Merino de la Patagonia DK in the colourway Pastizal Pampeano.
+Each dye bath is slightly different, and that subtle variation is part of the beauty of working in small scale with botanical dyes.

-If you feel like making your own version of this shawl, here are the practical details:
+If you feel like making your own version, here are the practical details:

 📌 Pattern: Maktub Shawl by Mariana Fontana (@corazondvellon)